CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ## General Observations

-Project meets the acceptance criteria.
-Code repo is available, test scripts are written and CI actions has been used.
-Source code is well written and have sufficiend amount of code level documentation.
+The project meets the acceptance criteria.
+Code repo is available, test scripts have been written and included in the repository, and CI Actions are active in the repository.
+Source code is well written and has a sufficient amount of code-level documentation.
 OP is reachable and responsive in general.

-Design diagrams and schemas, which are also mentioned in milestone submission, are included in repository as pdf files and can be found under [schema folder](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/src/schema)
+Design diagrams and schemas, which are also mentioned in milestone submission by OP, are included in the repository as pdf files and can be found under [schema folder](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/src/schema).

 Infrastructure Diagram
 ![](assets/infra.png)

-[Mainnet](caspernet02.fluidefi.io:8888/status) and [Testnet](caspertest1.fluidefi.io:8888/status) nodes are active and located at, OP reported that rpc ports are not public because of security reasons:
+[Mainnet](caspernet02.fluidefi.io:8888/status) and [Testnet](caspertest1.fluidefi.io:8888/status) nodes are active and located at locations below, but OP reported that RPC ports are not public because of security reasons:
 Mainnet: caspernet02.fluidefi.io
 Testnet: caspertest1.fluidefi.io

-Public nodes planned to be used as backup nodes and which is fine in reviewer's opinion as it conforms to best practices.
+OP planned to use public nodes as backup nodes, which is fine in the reviewer's opinion as it conforms to best practices.

 [Docs](https://analytics.fluidefi.com/api/docs/#overview) of API Definition for RESTful API calls available online.

 ![](assets/onlinedocs.png)

-OP was reachable and has good communication.
-Issues reported by reviewer generally fixed immediately.
+OP was reachable and had good communication.
+OP generally fixed issues reported by the reviewer immediately.

 # Final Conclusion

-Reviewer recommends that this submission should PASS as it meets the milestone acceptance criteria and DEVxDAO standarts.
+The reviewer recommends that this submission should PASS as it meets the milestone acceptance criteria and DEVxDAO standards.

 # Recommendation